 Fortum's direct impacts on biodiversity are mainly linked to the use of land and water areas for energy production.
-Indirect impacts may be caused by, for example, large-scale procurement of biomass and other fuels.
+Indirect impacts may be caused by, for example, large-scale procurement of biomass for use as fuel or raw material as well as the procurement of other fuels.
 Climate change is a threat to biodiversity, thus the mitigation of climate change is an important part of biodiversity preservation.